jaywant1999/MyProject/README.md

 # MyProject
-This is the repository for practice projects.
+This is the repository only for practice projects.